deysimion46-cmd/Data-Adaptive-Causal-Effect-Estimation/README.md

 Real Data Analysis.R produces Figure 6, Figure 7 and Table 2.

-We have developed a new package "forestBalance" available in R, which we have applied in our new paper.
+We have developed a new package "forestBalance" available in R, which we have applied in the newer version of the paper, that is yet to be published.
+You can find the tutorials at jaredhuling.org/forestBalance/articles.